11 Clear Signs You Have Stored Sexual Trauma In Your Body

 Table of Contents

-Honoring Your Intelligent Body
+Honoring Our Intelligent Body

-How You Store Sexual Trauma
+How Our Bodies Store Sexual Trauma

 Physical signs sexual trauma has manifested in your body: